The Impact of Doximity GPT on Physician Workflows

 Physician social network app Doximity launched Doximity GPT, what I’ll now refer to as physicians’ copilot.

 OpenAI’s Chat GPT launched almost a year ago to-date, democratizing generative AI technology to help us streamline mundane tasks (and more).
 I covered Chat GPT’s healthcare implications as soon as it launched.
 Read it here.
-Note, this is the technology Doximity is using behind it’s new Doximity GPT.
+Note this is the technology Doximity is using behind its new Doximity GPT.

 In this article, I’ll dive into Doximity GPT, recap the current generative AI landscape, and explain how I see Doximity GPT playing out from a business and physician perspective.